Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/transform_properties.rst

 The locking feature of the Location, Rotation and Scale fields allows you to control a transform property solely from the properties panel.
 Once a lock has been activated any other methods used for transformation are blocked.
-For example, if you locked the *Location X* field then you can't use the mouse to translate the object along the global X axis.
+For example, if you locked the *Location X* field then you cannot use the mouse to translate the object along the global X axis.
 However, you can still translate it using the *Location X* edit field.
 Consider the locking feature as a rigid constraint only changeable from the panel.